juan-morales/footprint-php/README.md

         //finally we finish the track
         $tracker->end();

+        /**
+        * Then in another file, create an instance of this class, call the testMethod() method
-        //and we should hae a file called report.html that should look something like the next screenshot }
+        * and we should have a file called report.html that should look something like the next screenshot */
+    }
 }
 ```